lschmid83/Safe-and-Sound/README.md

 Import mySQL Databases in phpMyAdmin
 ====================================

-1. Open phpMyAdmin (http://localhost:7080/phpmyadmin), select the SQL tab and enter the following commands and click Go to create the database and user account:
+1. Open phpMyAdmin (http://localhost:7080/phpmyadmin), select the SQL tab and enter the following commands individually and click Go to create the database and user account:
 ```
 CREATE DATABASE `web13-sns`
 CREATE USER 'web13-sns'@'localhost' IDENTIFIED BY 'admin';
 USE `web13-sns`;
 GRANT ALL PRIVILEGES ON `web13-sns`.* TO 'web13-sns'@'localhost';
-FLUSH PRIVILEGES;`
+FLUSH PRIVILEGES;
 ```

 2. Select the web13-sns database in the left column tree view, click the Import tab and choose the web13-sns.sql file from the source code folder and press Go